SourcePointUSA/android-cmp-app/docs-reactnative/README-REACTNATIVE.md

 [The Soft Integration](ANDROID_SOFT_INTEGRATION.md) offer a solution which allows the client app to write the Cmp SDK configuration into extra Activity letting the ReactNative main Activity run in isolation.

-[The Classic Integration](ANDROID_CLASSIC_INTEGRATION.md) is the traditional way for integration our SDK using the ReactNative main Activity.
+WIP - [The Classic Integration](ANDROID_CLASSIC_INTEGRATION.md) is the traditional way for integration our SDK using the ReactNative main Activity.

 # Ios Integration
 From the Ios side, the [integration](IOS_INTEGRATION.md) is performed using a custom ViewController which make the process